Mans Shirt Draft

-While a plain casual shirt is relatively straight forward, a formal shirt is far more complicated and, like most Menswear, it requires a very precise pattern and a good specialist factory to make it.
-Although these specialist factories are not abundant in the U.K.
+While a plain casual shirt is relatively straight forward, a formal shirt is far more complicated and, like most Menswear, requires a very precise pattern and a good specialist factory to make it.
+Although these specialist shirt factories are not abundant in the U.K.

 They can be found, but special care must be taken to ensure the production is of a high quality.
 It is easier to find overseas production for formal shirts, but they would normally require higher quantities and extra special care would need to be taken to make sure of the quality of production.

-I have worked for a number of medium sized formal shirt manufacturers who use offshore factories.
+We have worked for a number of medium sized formal shirt manufacturers who use offshore factories.
 For them it makes total sense, because it is far cheaper than using U.K. production.

 If they find a good factory, then this is a great alternative.
 But DONT use them to make patterns.
 They do not usually understand patterns or aesthetics.
 And they do not usually use professional pattern cutters and graders.
-I would also suggest having your own sample made before approaching a factory.
+We would also suggest having your own sample made before approaching a factory.

 Factory Made Patterns.

 Many shirt companies will get the factory to provide the patterns and grading from a measurement spec.
-I do not have a problem with the factory providing the grading as long as you give them a carefully thought out size spec to follow.
+We do not have a problem with the factory providing the grading as long as you give them a carefully thought out size spec to follow.

 If you give them a set of measurements to follow for the initial pattern however, the garments may well turn out exactly to spec, but the shaping may all be in the wrong place.